torvalds/linux/Documentation/filesystems/romfs.rst

 Since the file headers begin always at a 16 byte boundary, the lowest 4 bits would be always zero in the next filehdr pointer.
 These four bits are used for the mode information.
-Bits 0..2 specify the type of the file; while bit 4 shows if the file is executable or not.
-The permissions are assumed to be world readable, if this bit is not set, and world executable if it is; except the character and block devices, they are never accessible for other than owner.
+Bits 0..2 specify the type of the file; while bit 4 shows if the file is executable or analt.
+The permissions are assumed to be world readable, if this bit is analt set, and world executable if it is; except the character and block devices, they are never accessible for other than owner.
 The owner of every file is user and group 0, this should never be a problem for the